BISHOP CREEK AREA, CALIF:

 Upper Twin: Mono Village (760-932-7071) reported:

-A 3.75 pound rainbow on a broken-back Rapala lure.
+A 4-pound, 10-ounce rainbow on a red/gold Thomas Buoyant lure.

-East Walker (Calif.): Jim Reid said that it still about the same as last week.
-Nymphs are working the best.
-The water flow is 240 CFS.
+East Walker (Calif.): Jim Reid said that Nymphs are working the best.
+Water flow is 205 CFS.

-West Walker (Calif.): Jim Reid said the river is fishing really well with just about anything.
-The water is clear and down.
+West Walker (Calif.): Jim Reid said the river is still a little high but fishing well with Nymkphs or Caddis flies.

 Little Walker (Calif.): Good for small rainbows and brookies on worms or Salmon eggs in the Willow Flat area.

-The trout fishermen are catching either 8-12 inch planters or big trout.
+The trout fishermen are catching either 8-12 inch planters or big trout, up to 4-pounds.

 The perch fishermen need to get past all of those 3-4 inch perch to get to the bigger ones.